open-cartography/.github/visual-semantics/speaker-notes.md

 Most of the visuals you would see are about this Trace as data and their topological and temporal relationships.
 All talk is around variations of these three visualizations.

-# 4 Context among Buzzwords
+# 4 Finding Context among Buzzwords

 ## 4.1 Navigating through the buzzwords